Community Investment Process

 United Way of Southern Maine (UWSM) Diversity and Inclusion Commitment:

 Diversity, equity, and inclusion are vital to achieving our mission, living our values, and advancing the common good.
 United Way of Southern Maine fosters and promotes an inclusive environment that leverages the unique contributions of diverse individuals and organizations in all aspects of our work.
 We know that by bringing diverse individuals and viewpoints together we can more effectively create opportunities for a better life for all.
 For our full Diversity and Inclusion statement: https://uwsme.org/diversity-inclusion/

 The information above details the primary investment process of United Way of Southern Maine.
 For funding opportunities through United Way of Southern Maine’s Giving Circles, Women United and the Brick & Beam Society, please visit their individual websites.

-As noted above, UWSM staff will host an applicant information session on Friday, December 9th from 10:00 – 11:30 a.m., and a second training on Results-Based Accountability, our approach to measurement and evaluation, on Monday, December 19th from 1:00 – 4:00 p.m.
-You must register in advance to attend these meetings and registration links are provided above.
-We strongly encourage applicants to attend both the information session and RBA training; especially applicants interested in learning more about the new funding opportunities, York County partners who will be new to applying under the Thrive2027 Goals Framework, and new applicants to United Way of Southern Maine.
-We will also provide one-on-one technical assistance meetings starting after the information session for all new and returning applicants.
-Links to set-up an appointment will be provided here after the 7th.
+As noted above, UWSM staff held an applicant information session on Friday, December 9 (watch the session recording) and a training on Results-Based Accountability, our approach to measurement and evaluation, on Monday, December 19 (watch the training recording).
+We strongly encourage applicants to watch the information session, especially applicants interested in learning more about the new funding opportunities, York County partners who will be new to applying under the Thrive2027 Goals Framework, and new applicants to United Way of Southern Maine.
+We will also provide one-on-one technical assistance meetings for all new and returning applicants.
+Click here to set up an appointment with the relevant UWSM staff member.

-With questions, please contact Karen Stephenson, Director, Community Investments at firstname.lastname@example.org.
+If you have any questions, please contact Karen Stephenson, Director, Community Investments, at email@example.com.